Sriee/epi/Report/docs/README.md

 Recipe 12: To input the job schedule for the runner

+---

 ### TODO

--[x] Populate test type table by calling REST API
+- [x] Populate test type table by calling REST API
--[] Fix database update bug
+- [ ] Fix database update bug
+- [ ] Create gif's for the recipes
+- [ ] Add correct links to each recipes, Remove the sample gif
--[] Add multi-threading for loading harley database
+- [ ] Add multi-threading for loading harley database